Queenie Pie: Plot

 The opera is about Queenie Pie, a black beautician named best in town, who is challenged by a lighter-skinned woman, Café O'Lay.
 Queenie's manager and lover, Holt Faye, falls in love with O'Lay, but she shoots and kills him in a quarrel.
 Queenie Pie then departs to a magic island, "in search of a magic flower, meets up with a king and a witch doctor and ultimately has reconciliation with Café O'Lay".

 Completion history

 In the early 1980s, John A. Williams and the composer and flautist Leslie Burrs, with the agreement of Mercer Ellington, began collaborating on the completion of Queenie Pie.
 The project fell through, and the opera was eventually completed by other hands.
 Maurice Peress participated in staging the Queenie Pie on Broadway in 1986–1987.
 George C. Wolf wrote a libretto based on Ellington's notes.
-The 1986 arrangement was lost, but the opera was later recreated from notes and staged in 2008 by Marc Bolin and the Oakland Opera Theater, and in 2014 by Long Beach Opera and Chicago Opera Theater.
+The 1986 arrangement was lost, but the opera was later recreated from notes and staged in 2008 by Marc T. Gaspard Bolin and the Oakland Opera Theater, and in 2014 by Long Beach Opera and Chicago Opera Theater.